-It is not uncommon that we are called upon to assist a customer who is having deadlocking issues with their Microsoft Dynamics CRM solution.
+It is not uncommon that we are called upon to assist a customer who is having asynchronous deadlock issues with their Microsoft Dynamics CRM solution.
 Often times the deadlocks are caused by missing indexes, out of date statics, insufficient hardware, server configuration, bad design decisions or excessive use of plugins and workflows.
 There are several good posts on how to resolve some of the more commonly known issues, but recently I found myself running through all these posts and still not able resolve the deadlocking issues that plagued my 2011 CRM environment.

 The CRM solution I was working on had about 10 plug-ins running as async, 15 workflows and email blasts of roughly 50K two to three times a month.
-This load, although not small, was not (in database terms) enough traffic to cause the problems were were seeing:
+This load, although not small, was not (in database terms) enough traffic to cause the problems we were seeing:

 - Async service would kick off 2,000 jobs (the default setting for the AsyncItemsInMemoryHigh)